wwakabobik/wwakabobik.github.io/content/ai_learning_to_hear_and_speak.rst

     response = await ask_chat(transcript)  # this method is for prompting LLM using pure string

-Using a pre-made file is fine, but for the sake of completeness, is it worth assuming that you probably want to record your voice on the fly?
+Using a pre-made file is fine, but for the sake of completeness: is it worth assuming that you probably want to record your voice on the fly?

 Recording audio: sounddevice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way is to use sounddevice.
-Since sounddevice records a file in wav format, it is reasonable to convert it to mp3 for transmission over the Internet, for this you can use, for example, pydab.
+The easiest way is to use **sounddevice**.
+Since **sounddevice** records a file in **wav** format, it is reasonable to convert it to **mp3** for transmission over the Internet, for this you can use, for example, **pydab**.
 As a result, the code will look something like this:

 .. code-block:: python